Seven careers you can enter with any degree

 What you’ll do

 Management consultants help organisations to work efficiently and solve problems.
-They often take employment with a management consultancy firm, such as Deloitte or KPMG.
-Organisations then hire them to advise on things like business strategy, human resources, and IT.
+They normally work for a management consultancy firm, like Deloitte or KPMG, who organisations hire them to advise on things like business strategy, human resources, and IT.

 What you’ll need